 "Mao Zedong, presumably reflecting a collective decision of the government, ...ordered that reform of the writing system should start with simplification of characters, that writing reform "should not be divorced from reality or make a break with the past," and that the effort to create a new alphabetic system should abandon the previous use of Latin letters and concentrate instead on devising a "national-in-form" set of symbols based on Chinese characters "

-One of the reasons Zhou Enlai explains
+One of the reasons Zhou Enlai explained

 "All those who had received an education, and whose services we absolutely needed to expand education, were firmly attached to the ideograms [sic].
 They were already so numerous, and we had so many things to upset, that we have put off the reform until later."

 In the following years, a Latinization program continued and resulted in 1956 in Pinyin, but this writing system would have only a secondary role (as a means to facilitate the recognition and correct Mandarin pronunciation of characters during literacy training) and that the primary emphasis would still be on simplification of characters.
-In 1956, the Chinese Script Reform Association published a list of 2236 characters which can be simplified.
+In 1956, the Chinese Script Reform Association published a list of 2236 characters which could be simplified.

 Yu (2013).
 Page 687.
 Yu continues "Owing to the PRC’s pro-Soviet policy, textbooks in the early 1950s presented the world through a Soviet lens.
 The Chinese texts included many selections praising the superiority of the Soviet system, the amiable personalities of Lenin and Stalin, and the higher development of the socialist economy, culture and sciences.
 The texts on the US concentrated on the capitalist exploitation of the proletariat, the hardships endured by the working class, the high unemployment rate, the stratification between the rich and the poor, and racism."
 Page 688 [↩][Cite]